 UML Profiles in the Resources Window

-The Resources window contains a tree structure with entries for a range of items including UML Profiles.
-The UML Profiles node initially contains no entries; to be able to use Profiles from the Resources window you must import them into the project from external XML files.
+The 'Resources' tab of the Browser window contains a tree structure with entries for a range of items including UML Profiles.
+The UML Profiles node initially contains no entries; to be able to use Profiles from the 'Resources' tab you must import them into the project from external XML files.

 Items in a Profile represent stereotypes.
 These can be applied to UML elements in the several ways; for example, stereotypes that apply to: